inhifistereo/traduire/README.md

     * API Key is stored as a Secret in Kubernetes

 ## Backlog
-- [ ] Add null_resource to bin Keda's identity to cluster
+- [X] Add null_resource to bin Keda's identity to cluster
-- [ ] Test Cluster creation with new Terraform and Flux extension
+- [X] Test Cluster creation with new Terraform and Flux extension
-- [ ] Update Helm Chart - Service Accounts/Deployments
+- [X] Update Helm Chart - Service Accounts/Deployments
-- [ ] Test applciation deployment
+- [X] Test applciation deployment
-- [ ] Validate application functionality
+- [X] Validate application functionality
+- [ ] Update to Workload Identity when support comes to Dapr